Road Safety & Maintenance

 Before you dig...call 811

-Don't forget, you must call in your location of excavation so that all underground utilites can be marked to avoid damage.
+Don't forget, you must call in your location of excavation so all underground utilites can be marked to avoid damage.

 Though they often go unnoticed, traffic control devices play a critical role in our daily road safety, especially for those traveling from outside the area.
 Whether its the lines and markings on the road surface, signs along the roadside or mounted overhead, or light signals regulating the flow of traffic; their intent is to instruct us when, how and where to drive in order to make it to our destination safely.